 - Combine data from multiple channels to build a more sophisticated analysis.

 4. Action – Taking the required action based on the information & data.
 This could just be an intimation upon a particular event or threshold being reached to set up a more intricate action such as turning on/off a machine upon a particular threshold.
 You can also remotely control devices using the complete IoT infrastructure.

 Communicate with other machines (M2M), Send notification, talk to another system, etc.

 Components of IoT:

 1. Smart Devices & Sensors – Devices and sensors are the components of the device connectivity layer.
-These smart sensors are continuously collecting data from the environment and transmit the information to the next layer.
+These smart sensors are continuously collecting data from the environment and transmitting the information to the next layer.

 Sensors are often integrated circuits that are designed for these kinds of IoT/M2M applications.
 Small size and low cost of these chips makes it an appropriate choice.
 For example, many of the sensors are even available in high-end smartphones.

 In most of these typical sensors, the specific mechanism used to measure the physical parameter depends on the ranges being measured, the sensitivity and accuracy desired, whether the sensor could be exposed to adverse environmental conditions, the cost target, etc.

 2. IoT Gateway – IoT Gateway manages the bidirectional data traffic between different networks and protocols.
 Another function of the gateway is to translate different network protocols and make sure the interoperability of the connected devices and sensors.

 This device may be a unit serving a single sensor and associated application.
 More often, a gateway is a product with multiple short-range wireless and wired connections to local sensors and long-range wireless or wired connection to the remote servers.
 Gateways can be configured to perform pre-processing of the collected data from thousands of sensors locally before transmitting it to the next stage.